-Comment: The proposed development has been sensitively designed in response to the architectural style of the existing dwelling and with regard to the amenity of neighbouring properties.
+Comment: The proposed development has been sensitively designed in response to the values of the site.
+The development is supported by a Geotechnical Report & Arborist Report to ensure that the development will not have any adverse impact on the condition, ecological value and significance of the fauna and flora on the land.
 The proposed development will not be antipathetic to the visual significance of the area and is of a scale that is consistent and compatible with surrounding dwellings.

-To ensure that residential development does not have an adverse effect on those values.
+o To ensure that residential development does not have an adverse effect on those values.